-Procedures for admission of students to other years and during the school year
+15 Procedures for admission of students to other years and during the school year

 The procedures of the school in relation to the admission of students who are not already admitted to the school to classes or years other than the school’s intake group are as follows:

+Residents of Ferrybank Parish with a sister already in the school

+Residents of Ferrybank Parish

+Children from outside the Parish with a sister already in the school

+All other applicants

 The procedures of the school in relation to the admission of students who are not already admitted to the school, after the commencement of the school year in which admission is sought, are as follows:

+Pupils who move to the Parish of Ferrybank may transfer to the school at any time, if the school is not full (the Board of Management considers the school full when the number of pupils reaches 26 times the number of mainstream class teachers, i.e. 26 x 8 = 208).
+Even if the school is full the Board may consider applications up to a maximum of 30 pupils in any one class.
+The pupil teacher ratio applied in this Policy will change in accordance with changes in the national pupil teacher ratio as determined by the Department of Education and Skills.

+If the school is full, the school may consider applications over and above a total of 208 if a place is available in the appropriate class.

-Declaration in relation to the non-charging of fees
+16 Declaration in relation to the non-charging of fees

-This rule applies to all schools.

-The board of (name of school) or any persons acting on its behalf will not charge fees for or seek payment or contributions (howsoever described) as a condition of-
+The Board of Our Lady of Good Counsel GNS or any persons acting on its behalf will not charge fees for or seek payment or contributions (howsoever described) as a condition of-

 an application for admission of a student to the school, or